-The key information requirements of the EP Act that must be addressed in an EIS are:
+The information requirements of the EP Act that must be addressed in an EIS are:

-• the requirements of section 40 of the EP Act, which specifies the purpose of an EIS and of the EIS process

-- sections 125 and 126 which set out the general information requirements for applications for an environmental authority - the environmental objectives and performance outcomes specified in schedule 5, part 3, table 1 of the Environmental Protection Regulation 2008 (EP Regulation).
+- the requirements of section 40 of the EP Act, which specifies the purpose of an EIS and of the EIS process - sections 125 and 126 which set out the general information requirements for applications for an environmental authority - the environmental objectives and performance outcomes specified in schedule 5, part 3, table 1 of the Environmental Protection Regulation 2008 (EP Regulation).

-The EIS is intended to provide the information required to enable the issuing of the relevant amendments to the existing environmental authority for the project.
+The EIS is required to provide the information that would enable the issuing of the relevant amendments to the existing environmental authority for the project.
+Adequate information should also be provided to determine whether the Commonwealth approval required for the project could be issued.
+A description of other State approval requirements for the project should also be provided.